jonicious/jonas.re/_drafts/Optimisations for this site.md

 * Built with Jekyll
 * PageSpeed: 100/100

+### Visiting the site

+The following numbers will vary depending on your environment (device, internet connection) and your internet speed.
+Before visiting each page, I disabled the cache and emptied it.

+#### You have installed Source Sans Pro locally

+##### Index Page

+* Resources: 3
+* Page weight: 32.0 KB
+* Loading time: 266ms

+##### An article without images

+* Resources: 4
+* Page weight: 33.1 KB
+* Loading time: 267ms

+#### You have not installed Source Sans Pro locally

+##### Index Page

+* Resources: 6
+* Page weight: 470.0 KB
+* Loading time: 449ms

+##### An article without images

+* Resources: 7
+* Page weight: 471.1 KB
-*
+* Loading time: 624ms

 ### Use fallback fonts

 After I optimised many parts of the site the page loaded very fast but the fonts did not.
 I noticed this when I had a throttled internet connection.
 “Source Sans Pro Regular” weights 150 KB.
-In total, I load 566 KB font files (Bold, Italic, Regular, Semibold).
+In total, I load 566 KB font files (Bold, Italic, Regular, Semibold) if they are needed on the page.

 My goal was to first load Helvetica to prevent a white screen (because everything loaded except the fonts).
 When the fonts loaded I want to apply them.